 Step 6.
 Think Bigger

-When I first started making videos, I searched Google for phrases like: “how to become better in front of the camera” and “scared 0f video blogging.”
-But I was thinking too precisely and I should have been searching for public speaking advice because that’s what video blogging is – it’s public speaking with a delay.
+When I first started making videos, I searched Google for phrases like: “how to become better in front of the camera”, but I was thinking too precisely.
+I should have been searching for public speaking advice because that’s what video blogging is – it’s public speaking with a delay.

 - Confessions of a Public Speaker the best book on public speaking.